Polymorphic PtBi2: Growth, structure and superconducting properties: Results and Discussion

 For trigonal modification powder XRD data, from crystals ground by hand show abnormally broad diffraction peaks.
 This behaviour might be linked to the high ductility and ease of cleavage of the material.
 To obtain high quality XRD data, crystals were ground in a ball mill for 30~min, and afterwards the powder was annealed at the centrifugation temperature to relieve any internal stress caused by milling, and quenched in ambient temperature water to prevent polymorphic transformation to pyrite-type modification.
-Since two slightly different crystal structures for the trigonal modification were reported in the literature with same lattice parameters, our pattern was compared to the theoretically modeled one for \ce{PtBi2} structures reported in ICSD.
-A closer look into the experimental data acquired for $2\theta$ scan in the range of 85--90\textdegree{}, and the same part of calculated X-Ray peaks for $P31m$ and $P\bar{3}$ models are presented in Fig.~\ref{xray-comp} for clarity.
-The pattern of peak intensities, while compared to experimental pattern, helps to determine structure model to be used later at the Rietveld analysis stage.
-To ensure that this difference cannot be explained by other factors, (e.g.\ strong preferred orientation of crystallites in the sample), indexing of the diffraction pattern was carried out.
-We can clearly describe our data in $P31m$ space group, which is in agreement with data presented for this modification in the recent report~\cite{kaiser}.
-It is worth noting that $P31m$ space group is not centrosymmetric, which makes it a theoretically proposed candidate for realization of Weyl states~\cite{yao2016}.
+Since two slightly different crystal structures for the trigonal modification were reported in the literature with same lattice parameters, our pattern was compared to the theoretically modeled one for \ce{PtBi2} structures reported in ICSD~\cite{bar,kaiser}.
+The pattern shows minor quantity of secondary phases present.
+Those secondary phases were fitted with le-Bail method prior the Rietveld refinement to exclude them from consideration.
+Results of the Rietveld fit for trigonal \ce{PtBi2} are presented on fig.~\ref{riet}~(a) and~(b).
+We performed the analysis of the X-Ray data employing both models presented in the literature: in $P\bar{3}$~\cite{bar} and $P31m$~\cite{kaiser}.
+While in both cases the lattice parameters agree with the data published previously, refinement in $P\bar{3}$ space group gives rise to negative isotropic displacement parameters for ``Pt1'' and ``Bi1'' positions.
+Moreover the residual parameters for this model are considerably worse for the $P\bar{3}$ model (e.g. $R=0.1163$ vs $R=0.0520$ for $P31m$ model).
+Comparison of refinement results are presented in table~\ref{refine-table}.
+To further support this finding selected area electron diffraction (SAED) on individual \ce{Pt_{1-x}Rh_{x}Bi2} flakes exfoliated from a single crystal was carried out (fig.~\ref{TEM}).
+The SAED patterns for \ce{Pt_{1-x}Rh_{x}Bi2} recorded in [001] (x=0) and [012] (x=0.35) orientation were compared with theoretical patterns for both space groups $P\bar{3}$ fig.~\ref{TEM}(a,c) and $P31m$ fig.~\ref{TEM}(b,d).
+The presence of the 200 and symmetrical equivalent reflections in the experimental data strongly suggest a $P31m$ space group structure for both crystals.
+These reflections are forbidden in diffraction patterns computed from $P\bar{3}$ space group, i.e., they have a three orders of magnitude lower scattering factor compared to $P31m$, because of its lower symmetry.